How to Become an Ethical Hacker in 2025?

 Step 1: Get Hands-on LINUX/UNIX

 The open-source operating system— LINUX/UNIX, ensures better security for computer systems.
 As an ethical hacker, you should be well-versed with LINUX as it is one of the widely used operating systems for hacking.
 It provides ample tools for hackers.
 Some common Linux distributions include Red Hat Linux, Ubuntu, Kali Linux, BackTrack, and more.
-Among these, Kali Linux is the most popular Linux system specially customized for the purpose of hacking.
+Among these, Kali Linux is the most popular Linux system specially customized for hacking.

 Step 2: Opt for the Mother of all Programming Languages